andyw8/rails_rules/README.md

 The rules files were originally created by [Kieran Klaassen](https://github.com/kieranklaassen).

-In this first releases, the functionality is limited to create `.cursor/rules` files for cursor.
+In this early release, the functionality is limited to creating `.cursor/rules` files for [Cursor](https://www.cursor.com).

 ## Installation